-- Hike to Oropendola Waterfall, in Rincón de la Vieja National Park
+- Hike to Oropendola Waterfall in Rincón de la Vieja National Park

-- Take a surfing lesson
+- Take a private surfing lesson at Playa Tamarindo

 - Relax on the sun-kissed beaches of the Nicoya Peninsula

-Are you planning a family trip to Costa Rica?
+Are you planning a trip to Costa Rica?

-|Day 1||Arrive in Liberia -> Transfer to Rincón De La Vieja||Rincón de la Vieja|
+|Arrive in Liberia & Transfer to Rincón De La Vieja

-|Day 2||Hiking in Rincón de la Vieja National Park - Oropendola Waterfall||Rincón de la Vieja|
+|Hike in Rincón de la Vieja National Park

-|Day 3||Rincón de la Vieja to Tamarindo||Tamarindo|
+|Rincón de la Vieja

-|Day 4||Private Surf Lesson at Playa Tamarindo
+|Take a Private Surf Lesson at Playa Tamarindo

-Day 1: Arrive in Liberia
+Day 1: Arrive in Liberia & Transfer to Rincón De La Vieja

 Welcome to Costa Rica!
 Liberia is the northern hub of Guanacaste Province, an area famous for both its Pacific beaches and inland mountainous regions.
 After touching down at Daniel Oduber Quirós International Airport, you'll transfer about 40 minutes north to the edge of Rincón de la Vieja National Park, home to the massive volcano of the same name.

-You will hike the Las Pailas loop trail over 2.5 miles (3.5 km) through tropical forest.
-Lookout points along the way feature some of the best views of the volcano as well as the wildlife that abounds nearer the trail, like various tropical birds, armadillos, collared peccaries, iguanas, white-nosed coatis, and various types of monkeys.
+You will hike the Las Pailas loop trail over 2.5 miles (4 km) through tropical forest.
+Lookout points along the way feature some of the best views of the volcano as well as the wildlife that abounds nearer the trail, including tropical birds, armadillos, collared peccaries, iguanas, white-nosed coatis, and various types of monkeys.
 When you finish your hike, you’ll be ready for a refreshing swim in the Oropendola Waterfall.
 It is located a short walk from the park entrance on a trail that winds along the Río Blanco (White River).
 The Oropendola Waterfall plunges an impressive 82 feet (25 meters) down to a bright turquoise pool.

 It's time to leave the jungle adventure behind and head to the coast for some surfing and relaxation.
 You will drive west past the tropical dry forest and vast savannahs of Guanacaste Province, continuing onward over paved and dirt roads towards the Nicoya Peninsula.
 After an hour you'll arrive at the ocean and the popular surf haven of Tamarindo.
 This is a small community teeming with activity, famous for its sunny beaches and world-class surf.
 You'll have the afternoon free to relax or explore.

 Chat with a local specialist who can help organize your trip.

 A must-visit spot near Tamarindo for more experienced surfers is Playa Naranjo, which locals have nicknamed "Witch’s Rock."
 It's located in a national park, is accessible only by boat, and features big surf with both left and right breaking waves.
 A few miles beyond, you'll reach Ollie’s Point, another great surf locale.
-You could even take a yoga class at one of Tamarindo's studios, stroll through town, and/or enjoy a meal or a fresh-squeezed juice at a local café.
+You could take a yoga class at one of Tamarindo's studios, stroll through town, and enjoy a meal or a fresh-squeezed juice at a local café.

-Day 5: Free Day in Tamarindo
+Day 5: Enjoy a Free Day in Tamarindo

 Ready to Start Planning Your Trip?

-Our specialists can help you customize this itinerary, or help you discover the perfect regions in Costa Rica to fit your families travel style.
+Our specialists can help you customize this itinerary or help you discover the perfect regions in Costa Rica to fit your travel style.
 Get started now